graphcommerce-org/graphcommerce/docs/magento/known-issues.md

 during the previous `addProductsToCart` call.

-Note that although the relevant PR for this fix was merged, the fix seems to have gotten reverted and is not present in 2.4-develop at the time of writing.
+Note that although the relevant PR for this fix was merged, the fix seems to have gotten reverted and is not present in 2.4-develop at the time of writing, and may not be included in the final release of 2.4.7.

 As a workaround, you can apply [fix-custom-option-processing.patch](./patches/fix-custom-option-processing.patch).